espressomd/espresso/doc/sphinx/dg.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 To add new files to |es| (like C++ source files or header files) you
-need to look at the CMakeList.txt in the directory where the file is located.
+need to look at the :file:`CMakeLists.txt` in the directory where the file is located.

-* Please note that .hpp-header files usually do not have to be added to CMakeList.txt
+* Please note that .hpp-header files usually do not have to be added to :file:`CMakeLists.txt`
-* In some cases (e.g., src/core/CMakeList.txt), the CMakeList.txt contains a wild-card include like this:
+* In some cases (e.g., :file:`src/core/CMakeLists.txt`), the :file:`CMakeLists.txt` contains a wild-card include like this:

   .. code-block:: cmake